kaaproject/kaa/Getting-started/index.md

 ### Avro UI

-The Avro UI is an advanced tool for designing and modifying the data schemes and records used in Kaa.
+The [Avro UI]({{root_url}}Glossary/#avro-ui) is an online service that you can use to create schema structure templates.
+This is helpful when you want to reuse and modify your schemas used within the Kaa platform.
-To access the Avro UI, click the **Avro UI** button on the Sandbox main page.
+To access Avro UI, click the **Avro UI** button on the Sandbox main page.

 ### Advanced Sandbox configuration